These are so good that you would NEVER know that each contains a sneaky 13g of protein.

 - Add the protein powder to the bowl and mix until you have a thick frosting.
-Add to the fridge to set while we move on to the cupcakes.
+Add to the fridge to set while you prep the cupcakes.

 - Preheat the oven to 350 degrees F.

-- Spray your muffin/cupcake tin and fill with your batter, being careful not to fill completely to the top so they do not overflow (they will poof up quite a bit).
+- Spray your muffin/cupcake tin and fill it with your batter to form 6 cupcakes.
 Add to oven and bake for 15 minutes.

 - After 15 minutes, remove the cupcakes from the oven and carefully remove them from the pan onto a cooling rack or plate.
-If you let them cool inside the pan, they will continue to bake and we do not want to overcook them.
+If you let them cool inside the pan, they will continue to bake and we do not want to dry them out.
 Let the cupcakes cool for about 15 minutes.

-The protein powder I use is a blend of whey & casein protein.
+- The protein powder I use (PEScience) is a blend of whey & casein protein.
 In my opinion, it leads to the best results here!
 To see how different types of protein powder affect cake recipes, check out my Ultimate Protein Powder Substitution Guide.
 I jused vanilla flavor in the cupcakes, but you can use chocolate or even cookies & cream.